marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   ``sequence`` below.
 Stored in the ``unchanging`` field and printed as :samp:`/u`.

-  .. index:: INSN_DELETED_P

-  .. index:: insn and /v

-  .. index:: call_insn and /v

-  .. index:: jump_insn and /v

-  .. index:: code_label and /v

-  .. index:: jump_table_data and /v

-  .. index:: barrier and /v

-  .. index:: note and /v

-  .. index:: volatil, in insn, call_insn, jump_insn, code_label, jump_table_data, barrier, and note
+  .. index:: INSN_DELETED_P, insn and /v, call_insn and /v, jump_insn and /v, code_label and /v, jump_table_data and /v, barrier and /v, note and /v, volatil, in insn, call_insn, jump_insn, code_label, jump_table_data, barrier, and note

 :samp:`INSN_DELETED_P ({x})`
   In an ``insn``, ``call_insn``, ``jump_insn``, ``code_label``,